earlution/dev-toolkit/KB/Architecture/Standards_and_ADRs/workflow-hardening-guide.md

 **Audience:**
 - Projects using AI/agent assistance for release workflows and documentation updates.
-- Intended to be **project‑agnostic**, so you can copy this into any repo (e.g. `vibe-dev-kit`, application repos) and customize file paths and step names.
+- Intended to be **project‑agnostic**, so you can copy this into any repo (e.g. `ai-dev-kit`, application repos) and customize file paths and step names.

 **Goals:**
 - Make release workflows **atomic, predictable, and low‑friction**.